chris-ramon/thesis-graphql-go/README.md

 GitHub Repository: https://github.com/graphql-go/compatibility-base

 Description:

-- Go open-source library that have the base re-usable code used by other `graphql-go/*` libraries.
+Go open-source library that has the base reusable code used by other `graphql-go/*` libraries.

 ##### `graphql-go/compatibility-unit-tests`